yocontra/macintosh-ai/README.md

 make clean
 ```

-You can customize the build with these options:
+You can find the output .dsk and .bin files in the `dist/` folder.
+Simply drag the .dsk file onto your Mini vMac to test.

+#### Other Build Parameters

 ```bash
 # Specify a custom Retro68 build path